 Date on the Calendar

-Babysitters are in demand at sometimes more than others.
+Babysitters are in demand at some times more than others.
 Expect more demand on Friday than on Thursday.
 Also consider special occasions like New Year’s Eve.
-If you’re hiring a teenager, consider that your pay is competing with a social event they might want to attend.
+If you’re hiring a teenager, remember that your pay is competing with a social event they might want to attend.

 Scope of Responsibilities